elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

 I have a feeling that REPL is going to get a *lot* of use.

 ## The problem with uncertainty
-Now, don’t get me wrong, negative feelings do arise when writing in strongly-typed languages like Haskell and Scala.
+Now, don’t get me wrong, negative feelings do arise when writing in typed languages like Haskell and Scala.
 Confusion, frustration, hopelessness.
 But uncertainty is perhaps worse than all the others.
 You can resolve all the others by sitting down and learning the thing.
 But how does one resolve *uncertainty*?
 Only with more certainty.
 But what if the language does not provide a way to make certain of the uncertain?

 Let's examine some current attempts.